hexagoncircle/target-toggler/README.md

 When toggling the display of some content, there are rare occasions that I want `<details>` element disclosure widget-style funtionality but would like to have the `<summary>` element detached or live outside of it's related `<details>` container.
 This Web Component enhances a `<button>` with the ability to toggle the contents of an element anywhere on a page.

-## Improvements and accessbility considerations

-Please open a [new issue](https://github.com/hexagoncircle/target-toggler/issues/new) and share your ideas!
-I highly value any community feedback on how to improve this implementation.

 ## Usage

 To get things working: